 Investigate candidate genes affecting switchgrass traits (e.g., phenology, seedling recruitment, winter-survivorship, root system allocation & composition, microbial associations) using gene-editing experiments.

 Expand existing switchgrass microbial isolate collections with additional collecting across field sites, host material, and years.
 Use microbial selection experiments to manipulate microbial communities.
-Study individual microbes, synthetic, and evolved communities and their role in stress tolerance using growth chamber, greenhouse, and field experiments.
+Study individual microbes, synthetic communities, and evolved communities and their role in stress tolerance using growth chamber, greenhouse, and field experiments.

-Evaluate the impact of switchgrass traits and associated microbial diversity on ecosystems processes in stand plantings.
-Utilize experimental manipulations within existing stands to test predictions about climate change and resource limitation on switchgrass biomass productivity and soil carbon sequestration,
+Evaluate the impact of switchgrass traits and associated microbial diversity on ecosystem processes in stand plantings.
+Conduct experimental manipulations within existing stands to test predictions about effects of climate change and resource limitation on switchgrass biomass productivity and soil carbon sequestration.

-Project Description: We need more carbon-neutral energy sources to reduce greenhouse gas emissions and their forcing in climate change.
+Project Description: We need more carbon-neutral energy sources to reduce greenhouse gas emissions and their forcing effects on climate change.
 There is growing interest in the potential of biofuels for meeting this need.
 A critical question is whether biofuel production can be sustainable over the time scales needed to mitigate our carbon debt from fossil fuel consumption.
 The long-term productivity of biofuels depends on the environmental factors limiting plant growth.
 These factors are often related to soil resources that involve complex interactions at the plant–microbe–soil interface.
 Our collaborative project will address sustainable switchgrass production by exploring Plant Systems, Plant-Microbiome, and Ecosystem Processes through the integrative lens of Multi-Scale Modeling.

-Progress from Earlier DOE funding: The first cycle of the DOE Sustainability program supported our group to study adaptation and plant–microbe–soil interactions in switchgrass (DE‐SC0014156).
-Our work centered on collecting, resequencing, and characterizing natural diversity and establishing common gardens and stand plantings that span the species geographic range.
-A key goal of the research is to understand gene-by-environment interaction (GxE) as a driver of plant responses to environmental variation.
+Progress from Earlier DOE funding: The first cycle of the DOE Sustainability program supported our group’s studies of adaptation and plant–microbe–soil interactions in switchgrass (DE‐SC0014156).
+Our work centered on collecting and resequencing switchgrass natural diversity, then characterizing this diversity by establishing common gardens and stand plantings that span the species’ geographic range.
+A key goal of the research was to understand gene-by-environment interaction (GxE) as a driver of plant responses to environmental variation.
 We resequenced ~950 switchgrass genotypes, established sixteen garden sites spanning 24˚ degrees of latitude across North America, and collected five years of field data.
 These data detail the evolutionary history of switchgrass, provide insight into the key gradients affecting switchgrass performance, characterize patterns of GxE and tradeoffs across sites and years, and allow robust genetic mapping of adaptation-related traits.
 A key result is the identification of candidate genes that influence niche breath and adaptation.
-Our work likewise characterized the switchgrass microbiome and identified genomic regions that drive microbial community assembly.
+Our work also characterized the switchgrass microbiome and identified genomic regions that drive microbial community assembly.
 Finally, our stand-planting studies provide a benchmark on the impact of perennial grasses on ecosystem processes.
 Together, our results provide a rich framework for studying switchgrass biology in support of biofuel feedstock development.
 These studies generated testable predictions about the interplay between plant traits, genes, and microbes.
-Here, we propose new experiments to these test predictions.
+Here, we propose new experiments to test these predictions.

-Plant Systems: We will leverage our established diversity panel and common gardens under the scope of our new research.
+Plant Systems: We will leverage our established diversity panel and common gardens to expand the scope of our new research.
 We will propagate (and share) material as before and will maintain most of our gardens under new funding.
-We will increase the power of our longitudinal studies of GxE by regularly phenotyping gardens for key traits focusing effort on high-throughput phenotyping platforms (Juenger, Fritschi) and machine-learning based image analyses (Zare).
-We will expand population genomic studies of switchgrass, including an expansion of reference genome assemblies and pan-genome studies in close collaboration with DOE JGI (Juenger, Lowry, Schmutz).
+We will increase the power of our longitudinal studies of GxE by regularly phenotyping gardens for key traits, focusing effort on high-throughput phenotyping platforms (Juenger, Fritschi) and machine-learning based image analyses (Zare).
+In close collaboration with DOE JGI, we will expand population genomic studies of switchgrass, including an expansion of reference genome assemblies and pan-genome studies (Juenger, Lowry, Schmutz).
 This effort will help to build our understanding of switchgrass genome evolution, as well as hone resources for functional genomic studies.